Active COVID-19 cases climb to record heights in Rowan County - Salisbury Post

 The number of active COVID-19 cases is higher in Rowan than most, if not all, neighboring counties.
 Cabarrus County had 601 active cases on Monday afternoon.
 Iredell County provides a case update in the afternoons and had 619 cases in its previous case update on Friday.
 Stanly, Davidson and Davie counties are far short of the total in Cabarrus, Iredell and Rowan.

 There are currently 10 active congregate living outbreaks in Rowan County, including: Accordius Health, Brightmoor, Liberty Commons, the N.C.
 Veterans Home, The Laurels, Trinity Oaks Skilled Nursing, Elmcroft, Meadows of Rockwell and Piedmont Correctional Institute.
 Outbreaks can be considered active for a month or more and patients can recover before the outbreak has been declared over.
 So, the exact number of active cases in congregate living facilities is unclear.
-However, the Rowan County HEalth Department says there have been 701 total COVID-19 cases in local congregate living facilities.
+However, the Rowan County Health Department says there have been 701 total COVID-19 cases in local congregate living facilities.

 On Monday the N.C.
 Department of Health and Human Services released guidance on slowing the spread of COVID-19 during Black Friday and holiday shopping